mattiasflodin/reckless/doc/performance.md

 [benchmarks/write_files.cpp](../benchmarks/write_files.cpp)

-In this scenario the disk is put under load by interleaving the log calls with heavy disk I/O. Somewhere around iteration 75 the disk buffer appears to fill up, causing increased write latency in the kernel.
-Reckless can hide this by allowing logging to continue while the disk occurs, and then combining all outstanding writes into a single kernel call.
+In this scenario the disk is put under load by interleaving the log calls with heavy disk I/O. 256 log entries are produced while writing 4 GiB of raw data to a, file.
+Somewhere around iteration 75 (i.e. after writing about 1.2 GiB) the disk buffer appears to fill up, causing increased write latency in the kernel.
+Reckless can hide this by allowing logging to continue while the writes are in process, and then combining all outstanding writes into a single I/O operation.

 The average call latencies relative to reckless are: